AmberLee2427/pyragify/README.md

 *   **Respect for Ignore Files:** pyragify automatically honors `.gitignore` and `.dockerignore` patterns.
 *   **Incremental Processing:** MD5 hashes are used to efficiently skip unchanged files during subsequent runs.
+*   **Configurable Chunking:** Use `split_on_files: true` to output each file as a separate chunk (recommended for LLM/embedding workflows with strict token limits).
+Default is false (semantic chunking with word limit).

 ## Contributing